franciscoyira/portfolio/content/project/shiny-twitter-constituyentes/index.md

 ## How to use it

-The user interface of the app consists in the following visualisations:
+The user interface of the app consists in the following visualizations:

 -   A `plotly` line-plot on the top that displays the trends in total engagement by political coalition.
 It shows data since the beginning of the drafting of the constitution proposal.